fraterrisus/walkthroughs/aethus/items.md

 {% aethusitem 'Fuel Rod Housing' %}

 *Where:* Crafted at the [Crafting Bench](#crafting-bench).

+*Blueprint:* Granted when you find the reactor at Lambda.

 *Cost:* 2x [Meteorite Frame](#meteorite-frame), 5x (2x) [Tangrite Bar](#tangrite-bar)